Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Conclusion and perspectives

 \section{Conclusion and perspectives}

-In this paper, we have derived a simple and comprehensive noise propagation model for all FFWFS.
-This model relies on the small phases approximation and allows to define two kinds of sensitivities which describe FFWFS behavior with respect to noise.
+In this paper, we have derived a simple and comprehensive noise propagation model for all FFWFSs.
+This model relies on the small phases' approximation and allows one to define two kinds of sensitivities which describe FFWFS behavior with respect to noise.
 There is the RON sensitivity which is computed through the interaction matrix, and the photon noise sensitivity which is computed through the interaction matrix and the reference intensities.
 These two bounded quantities can be used to link the number of photons available for the phase measurement and the estimation error variance.
-It provides a unified model which allows to quantitatively compare all FFWFS and that goes beyond results given in \cite{Guyon_2005}.
-We demonstrated the usefulness of this model by applying it to ZWFS and PWFS, highlighting for the first time some interesting properties of these sensors and exhibiting unprecedented comparisons.

-The fact that we now have well-defined criteria for the RON and photon noise sensitivities can lead us to try optimizing mask shape to reach sensitivities close to the maximum value of 2 \citep{chambou_SPIE2022}.
+It provides a unified model which allows one to quantitatively compare all FFWFSs and that goes beyond the results given in \cite{Guyon_2005}.
+We have demonstrated the usefulness of this model by applying it to ZWFS and PWFS, highlighting for the first time some interesting properties of these sensors and exhibiting unprecedented comparisons.
+The fact that we now have well-defined criteria for the RON and photon noise sensitivities can lead us to try to optimize the mask shape to reach sensitivities close to the maximum value of 2 \citep{chambou_SPIE2022}.

-These noise propagation model was derived assuming linear regime.
-We did not intend here to analyze dynamic range of the studied FFWFS.
-Therefore this study is just giving a part of the full description these sensors.
-On top of that, it is well known that FFWFS are not working in their linear regime when working in closed-loop, leading to non-linear effects than can be described at first order by a loss of sensitivity for each mode (the so-called optical gain effect \cite{Chambouleyron2020}).
-One could therefore define the effective sensitivities, which would be the sensitivities defined in this paper, weighted by the loss of sensitivities induced by non-linearities.
+This noise propagation model was derived assuming a linear regime.
+Here, we did not intend to analyze the dynamic range of the studied FFWFSs.
+Therefore, this study is just giving a part of the full description these sensors.
+On top of that, it is well known that FFWFSs are not working in their linear regime when working in closed-loop, leading to nonlinear effects that can be described at first order by a loss of sensitivity for each mode (the so-called optical gain effect \cite{Chambouleyron2020}).
+One could therefore define the effective sensitivities, which would be the sensitivities defined in this paper, weighted by the loss of sensitivities induced by nonlinearities.